Not registered yet?

 Full Retail Competition (FRC)

-A situation in the retail market in which all consumers are contestable consumers i.e. have the right to choose to purchase electricity from either a retail supplier directly from the wholesale market or indirectly from the wholesale market through the MSSL SP Services.
+A situation in the retail market in which all consumers are contestable consumers, i.e., have the right to choose to purchase electricity from a retail supplier, directly from the wholesale market or indirectly from the wholesale market through the Market Support Services Licensee (MSSL), SP Services.

 Generation Settlement Facility (GSF)